-As a complement to PEPFAR-funded service-delivery programs, CCP will produce and distribute interpersonal communication materials for ART, PMTCT, TC, and stigma reduction to health service providers and community organizations.
-With new WHO guidelines on PMTCT, messages and tools for HIV-positive women will be updated.
+As a complement to PEPFAR-funded service-delivery programs, CCP will continue to produce and distribute interpersonal communication materials for ART, PMTCT, TC, and stigma reduction to health service providers and community organizations.
 CCP will support training for service providers to strengthen their skills, knowledge, and practices, and for PLWHA organizations and religious leader associations to carry out community activities; more than 50 NGOs will be trained on how to use the Choisis la Vie (Choose Life) kit, which includes radio diary CDs, stigma reduction materials, care and support talk shows, videos on ART and PMTCT, and HIV prevention leaflets.
 Working with the national technical working group to build national capacity, CCP will continue to assist implementing partners to develop or improve protocols and procedures through quality accreditation processes at existing and new intervention sites.
 CCP will provide technical assistance to service delivery partners to supervise their projects' achievement of communication quality indicators.